Oneiros: KV Cache Optimization through Parameter Remapping for Multi-tenant LLM Serving: Conclusion

 {\textbf{Model selection strategy:}} We now present the model selection strategy to determine which models to remap parameter layers from.
 The \Engine prioritizes remapping parameters from inactive models with the lowest priority, as determined by the scheduling policy, rather than from active ones.
 Under temporal GPU resource sharing, models scheduled for future execution are considered inactive.
 In contrast, under spatial sharing, all models are treated as active, requiring each to remap parameters.
 The number of layers to remap and their selection are determined using the strategies described in \S~\ref{section_design_remapping_how} and \S~\ref{section_design_remapping_which_layer}.
-If the scheduler does not specify model priorities, the \Engine defaults to a round-robin policy, treating all models equally.
+If the scheduler does not specify model priorities or all models are active, the \Engine defaults to a round-robin policy, treating all models equally, thereby ensuring fairness across models.
 In this case, it applies a Most Recently Used (MRU) strategy, remapping parameters from the most recently activated model to defer parameter transfer costs as far into the future as possible.
+To avoid any starvation, \LLMPipe also caps the maximum number of layers remapped based on a threshold derived empirically through runtime profiling (more in \S~\ref{section_design_remapping_how}), and no model is ever remapped in its entirety.
 This strategy is especially effective when future request patterns are unpredictable or when model priorities are unspecified.

 {\textbf{Example:}} Phase 2 of Figure~\ref{fig_remapping_layer} illustrates an example of the model selection policy.
 In this scenario, Model-A is active, while Model-B and Model-C are inactive, with the scheduler assigning the lowest priority to Model-C. The \Engine first evicts and remaps parameters from Model-C. To avoid starving inactive models, a maximum remapping threshold is enforced (see \S~\ref{section_design_remapping_how}), ensuring that enough parameters remain in GPU memory to support cold-start loading during the \Prompt phase when a model becomes active.
 After reaching the remapping limit for Model-C, the \Engine continues with Model-B. Only once all inactive models have reached their remapping thresholds does the \Engine begin remapping parameters from the active Model-A.